Jerome V. C. Smith: Biography

-In 1855, during his second term as mayor, Dr. Smith was awarded an honorary degree from Dartmouth College.
+In 1855, during his second term as mayor, Smith was awarded an honorary degree from Dartmouth College.

 Smith served on numerous corporate boards, including those of several banks and railroads.
 He toured Europe and the Near East in 1850-51 and while abroad served as a juror for the American Industrial Exhibition at the London World's Fair.

 In 1863, he removed to New York City, where he assumed the post of Professor of Anatomy at the New York Medical College and Charity Hospital.

 During the Civil War, he volunteered to serve with the United States Christian Commission and was stationed with Union forces in New Orleans between October 1863 and August 1865.
 He was commissioned as lieutenant colonel, 83rd Regiment, U.S. Colored Infantry (Old Organization) and was appointed by General Nathaniel P. Banks to head a commission overseeing sanitation in the city.

 Smith married Eliza Maria Brown (1806-1876) of Pittsfield, Massachusetts, on December 29, 1825.

 He continued to lecture and write through his remaining years.
 He died on August 20, 1879, at the home of his sister-in-law in Richmond, Massachusetts.
 The cause was "a complication of diseases, dropsy and asthma."
 He is buried with his wife in the Pittsfield Cemetery.